Navigating transformed customer relationships in the new reality

 The future of the front office is connected.
 Partnership with cross-enterprise functions such as IT, HR, and finance will be needed as the front office becomes a dynamic, direct, and on-demand customer-servicing unit.
 Our breadth of experience can help you define a vision and shape your transformation.

 New customer experience trends are driving innovation across the traditional customer-facing functions and upending the customer strategy, operational models and the functions themselves.
 Find out how to respond effectively and deliver solutions, not just products, that elevate their value propositions with the insights below.

 Changes in the front office will lead the journey into the future for most companies.
 It’s here, after all, that the enterprise meets the marketplace and the connected customer.
 To embrace a new front-office structure, marketing, sales and service executives will need new processes, policies, capabilities and skills that address the six must-haves: data, analytics, automation, organizational structure, metrics and culture.

 Leaders don’t wait to be disrupted; they prepare for the future with preemptive disruption of their own.
-Contact us today to find out how KPMG can help you be ready for the future of the front office.
+Contact us today to find out how KPMG helps marketing organizations be ready for the future of the front office.

 KPMG complies with the auditor independence rules of the AICPA, SEC, PCAOB and DOL.
 As a result, some services described herein may not be available to our audit clients.
 KPMG audit clients should check with their respective lead audit partner for more information.